Vande Bharat train covers Ahmedabad-Mumbai distance in 5.30 hours during its maiden run | Business

 ''But compared to the old Vande Bharat trains running on other routes, this train has better seats as these are the reclining ones,'' the employee said, adding that the interiors too are much better.

 The train, which connects the capital cities of Maharashtra and Gujarat, is the third Vande Bharat Express.
 The first such train was started on New Delhi-Varanasi route, while the second one was started on New Delhi-Shri Mata Vaishno Devi Katra route.
-PTI KK KRK KRK KRK
+As per WR spokesperson Thakur, passengers will have to shell out Rs 1,275 for chair car ticket and Rs 2,455 for executive chair car ticket for Gandhinagar-Mumbai Central journey.

+For Mumbai Central-Gandhinagar journey, a chair car ticket will cost Rs 1,440 and executive chair car ticket will cost Rs 2,650.
+The difference in the fare for two journeys was due to catering charges, said an official.
+Prime Minister Modi inspected the train coaches and the control centre of the locomotive engine before flagging off the train. ''Travelled on board the Vande Bharat Express!
+It was a delight to meet women start-up entrepreneurs, talented youth, those associated with the Railways team and those involved in building the Vande Bharat train.
+It was a memorable journey,'' the prime minister tweeted.

+The passengers who travelled during the inaugural run were presented with a souvenir ticket and memento.
+The Vande Bharat Express 2.0 offers an ''aircraft-like'' travelling experience, claimed Western Railway in a release, adding that it is equipped with advanced state-of-the-art safety features including an indigenously developed Train Collision Avoidance System - KAVACH. ''The improved Vande Bharat Express weighs 392 tons as compared to the previous version of 430 tons.
+It also has Wi-Fi content on-demand facility and every coach is equipped with 32” screens providing Passenger Information and Infotainment,'' Thakur said.
+It dispenses with power cars and saves about 30 per cent electricity with advanced regenerative braking system.
+Also, its air-conditioners are 15 per cent more energy efficient, WR said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)